Parenthood (2010 TV series): Critical response

-Parenthoods first season received generally positive reviews from critics, scoring a 61 out of 100 on the review aggregator Metacritic.
+Parenthoods first season received generally positive reviews from critics, scoring a 61 out of 100 based on 29 reviews on the review aggregator Metacritic.
+On Rotten Tomatoes, the season has a score of 63% based on 30 reviews, with a critics consensus of: "Parenthood is a warm and engaging show that sometimes succumbs to the chaos of its cast."
 Alessandra Stanley of The New York Times said Parenthood is "unexpectedly compelling" despite being reminiscent of Brothers & Sisters.
 She praised the writing and the cast and described the show as "a coming-of-age drama for all ages".
 Alan Sepinwall, writing for The Star-Ledger in Newark, wrote that "Like the movie that inspired it, Parenthood isn't an instant classic, but it's smart and warm and knowing, and it casts its net so wide that at least part of it should connect with you."
 Ken Tucker of Entertainment Weekly wrote, "Parenthood isn't better than Modern Family, but it's different—it's its own creation, thanks to the deft touch and careful characterizations developed by executive producer Jason Katims and his writers."

-Following the second season's premiere, Tucker of Entertainment Weekly wrote: "As the series has proceeded, what initially looked like a bunch of talented but disparate actors has cohered into a believable clan."
+For the second season, Rotten Tomatoes reported a 91% approval rating based on 11 reviews, with a critics consensus of: "In Parenthoods second season, the eclectic cast hits its collective stride as the Bravermans face new family challenges and achievements in an increasingly convincing and relatable way."
+Tucker of Entertainment Weekly wrote: "As the series has proceeded, what initially looked like a bunch of talented but disparate actors has cohered into a believable clan."
 The Huffington Posts Maureen Ryan called it a "solidly rewarding drama" which is "something to treasure on the TV schedule".
 Parenthood was furthermore praised for the way it tackles Asperger's.
 The moment during which Kristina and Adam explain to Max he has the syndrome was listed in TV Guides Top TV Moments of 2011.